Teacher appraisal: assessing performance and setting targets

 The relevant body (usually the governing board) must annually consider whether to increase the salary of teachers who have completed a year of employment since the previous annual pay determination.

-This is set out in paragraphs 19.2 and 19.3 of the School Teachers’ Pay and Conditions Document (STPCD).
+This is set out in section 19 and paragraph 46.9 of the School Teachers’ Pay and Conditions Document (STPCD).